 Caesar’s repeated flights to visit relatives hint at the larger network of enslaved people beyond the boundaries of Mount Vernon.
-Many of the slaves on Washington’s estate had been separated from family members and friends when they were bought, sold, or inherited by different owners.
+Many of those enslaved on Washington’s estate had been separated from family members and friends when they were bought, sold, or inherited by different owners.
 The reference to Caesar being spotted at the Stuart plantation makes sense, for many enslaved people belonging to the Custis estate—as Caesar did—lived there.
 David Stuart was the second husband of Eleanor Calvert Custis, the widow of Martha Washington’s son John (Jacky) Parke Custis.
-Jacky had inherited ownership of his father’s land and slaves; as widow, Martha had received life-rights to one-third of the slaves.
+Jacky had inherited ownership of some of his father’s land and enslaved people; as widow, Martha had received life-rights to one-third of the enslaved workers.
 In 1759, Caesar—between eight and ten years old and valued at £25—was assigned to Martha.4 It is highly likely that he had relatives and friends among Jacky’s share, especially because some of these individuals would have lived at Mount Vernon under George Washington’s control until Jacky reached adulthood.

 Beyond family ties, enslaved people had other opportunities to interact and forge connections—at the weekly Sunday market in Alexandria, in local stores, on the road while running errands or delivering messages for their owners, and at social and religious gatherings.
 Enslaved people required permission to leave their home plantation—or risked reprisal if caught without it—but many did move about the landscape for both sanctioned and covert purposes.
-About 15 percent of married slaves at Mount Vernon had spouses who lived on another plantation.5 It is impossible to fully reconstruct this web of associations, but it is clear that, in many cases, Mount Vernon slaves like Caesar were not running away—they were running to.
+About 15 percent of enslaved people who were married at Mount Vernon had spouses who lived on another plantation.5 It is impossible to fully reconstruct this web of associations, but it is clear that, in many cases, enslaved people at Mount Vernon like Caesar were not running away—they were running to.

 George Washington's Mount Vernon